 Some of the most popular Silver age comic books are:

-- X-men 1 is a Silver Age comic book featuring the first-ever appearance of the X-men sold for 493,000 USD at a 9.8 CGC grade.
+- X-men 1 is a Silver Age comic book featuring the first-ever appearance of one of the most popular comic book superhero teams out there.

-- Fantastic Four #1 featuring the first appearance of the Fantastic Four was sold in 9.6 Certified Guaranty Company (CGC) grade for 450,000 USD.
+- Fantastic Four #1 features the first appearance of the Fantastic Four.

 After the Silver Age of Comics, the Bronze Age of Comic Books began in the early 1970s to 1984.
 The Bronze Age comic book prices are 15c,20c,25,30c,35c, and 40c.
 However, most superhero comic books from the early 1970s that cost around 15c to 20c are collectible along with the mystery and horror comics of the mentioned era.
 Because the 1975s have a lot of comics floating around, it depreciates the value of the comics of that era.
 Well, some basic economics: lower supply means more demand.